• Skip to primary navigation

 Cookies on a wire rack with text: how to make german bethmannchen marzipan cookies.

 This traditional recipe for Bethmännchen marzipan cookies is one of the most famous German Christmas cookies.
-The outside is firm and crisp, the inside is chewy, and they're studded with three crunchy almonds.
+The outside of Bethmaennchen is firm and crisp, the inside is chewy, and they're studded with three crunchy almonds.
 Gluten-free.
 You only need 6 ingredients and 20 minutes.

 Cookies on a board with small lights in the background.